 Founded in 1985, Tohono Chul Park is another botanical garden that will make you experience the nature and culture of the Sonoran Desert region.

-Take part in a daily tour to admire over 500 diverse species of plants or learn more about Sonoran Desert’s rich flora and fauna while walking along Saguaro Discovery Trail, South Loop Trail, or Desert View Trail.
+Take part in a daily tour to admire over 500 diverse species of plants or learn more about Sonoran Desert’s rich flora and fauna while walking along the Saguaro Discovery Trail, South Loop Trail, or Desert View Trail.

 You can also find several permanent artwork collections throughout the park, showcasing eye-catching masterpieces from Ned Egen, Steven Derks, Fred Borcherdt, and others.